 Croatia – King’s Landing

 Another star for the series is Croatia.
 Dubrovnik got its time to shine in season two, when the producers decided to move their filming for scenes involving King’s Landing.
 The old city here is easily identifiable as that of King’s Landing, complete with the ‘Red Keep’ (or Fort Lovrijenac in the real world) and a bay for the Battle of Blackwater scene.
+This shot is clearly recognisable for those of you who saw the latest episode of season 8.

 Head 20 minutes out of Dubrovnik to see the Trsteno Arboretum in Trsteno – a location you may recognise as the garden at King’s Landing, which is often used as plotting grounds for some of the show’s most sly characters.